-jQuery’s long awaited version 3 has finally hit the shelves, and developers all across the globe are working towards using the new features, and transporting their existing libraries to the new code system.
-Devs who have been implementing jQuery for older versions of IE are going to be disappointed with lack of support for older browser versions, but there’s so much more to look forward to. jQuery has established a monumental foundation that now drives much of the interactive, and dynamic experiences that we are experiencing on the web.
+jQuery’s long-awaited version 3.6 has finally hit the shelves, and developers all across the globe are working towards using the new features, and transporting their existing libraries to the new code system.
+Devs who have been implementing jQuery for older versions of IE will be disappointed with lack of support for older browser versions, but there’s so much more to look forward to. jQuery has established a monumental foundation that now drives much of the interactive, and dynamic experiences we are experiencing on the web.
 Combining your existing jQuery knowledge with frameworks like React and Angular can drive immensely versatile results.

-The average webmaster and web developer however sees jQuery as an opportunity to expand default website functionality with added effects and scripts that make the user experience refined, more thoroughly adjusted for its basic core requirements.
+However, the average webmaster and web developer see jQuery as an opportunity to expand default website functionality with added effects and scripts that refine the user experience and more thoroughly adjusted for its basic core requirements.
 That’s why we decided to gather around some of the coolest and certainly the most interactive jQuery plugins.
-These plugins and effects range from performance optimization, to creating tailored onboarding experiences that will help your users understand your product better from the moment they decide to sign up.
+These plugins and effects range from performance optimization to creating tailored onboarding experiences to help your users understand your product better when they sign up.
 These are fundamental jQuery libraries that you can apply to a range of situations, with little to no effort with getting them up and running.

 Works for all modern web browser, and supports mobile responsive design.
 Documentation explains the guidelines for getting Clusterize to work, and also mentions some insight about not going overboard with your data, since some browser to put in place limitations for how much data can be displayed within a single element.